Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 They were out and off the platform as fast as they could go, right behind the too-broad backs of a bunch of Gaoian giants.
 First Fang all, and they had an important job: Keep Yousef and his men *alive* for the next few minutes, as they snapped together the arrays.

 The HEAT had deployed a *small* array.
-“Small” in this case meaning it weighed about ninety kilos or so and could transit a squad of men.
-“Compact” might be a better word.
+"Small" in this case meaning it weighed about ninety kilos or so and could transit a squad of men.
+"Compact" might be a better word.

 They needed *big* arrays now, though.
 The ones that could transit a whole platoon and all their gear.
 And they needed more than one.